lightninglabs/lightning-api/source/index.html.md

 ### Simple RPC

-NewAddress creates a new witness address under control of the local wallet.
+NewWitnessAddress creates a new witness address under control of the local wallet.

 ```shell

 ```